sameetah/SecondHandHub/README.md

 # Credits
 This project was a collaborative effort by our dedicated team:
-Sameetah Fatima
-Damla Sevinc Tokdemir
-Simeon Andonov
-Kevin Janzen
+Sameetah Fatima, Damla Sevinc Tokdemir, Simeon Andonov and Kevin Janzen

 # Contact
 Sameetah Fatima - sameetah.umair@gmail.com